-MR. OSBORNE: Mr. Speaker, as a distinct and integral part of our province's culture, history and identity, Labrador is part of our government's focused and innovative approach to delivering better services, achieving measurable outcomes and growing the economy.
+As a distinct and integral part of our province's culture, history and identity, Labrador is part of our government's focused and innovative approach to delivering better services, achieving measurable outcomes and growing the economy.

 We are proud of the investments we have made to support advances that result in better road, marine and communications infrastructure.